wasp-lang/wasp/web/docs/advanced/deployment/manually.md

 ## Netlify (client)

-We will show how to deploy Wasp client on Netlify.
+We'll show how to deploy the client on Netlify.

 Netlify is a static hosting solution that is free for many use cases.
 You will need a Netlify account and [Netlify CLI](https://docs.netlify.com/cli/get-started/) installed to follow these instructions.